 Reasonable adjustments and access arrangements allow learners with special educational needs, disabilities or temporary injuries to access the assessment and show what they know and can do, without changing the demands of the assessment.
 Applications for these should be made before the examination series.
-Detailed information about eligibility for access arrangements can be found in the

-JCQ Access Arrangements and Reasonable Adjustments.
+Detailed information about eligibility for access arrangements can be found in the JCQ Access Arrangements and Reasonable Adjustments. in A Level Mathematics and AS Level Mathematics.

-The A level qualification and subject criteria have been reviewed in order to identify any feature which could disadvantage learners who share a protected Characteristic as defined by the Equality Act 2010.
+The AS Level qualification and subject criteria have been reviewed in order to identify any feature which could disadvantage learners who share a protected Characteristic as defined by the Equality Act 2010.
 All reasonable steps have been taken to minimise any such disadvantage.